Coronavirus crisis plays to the strengths of secured credit cards

 By the summer of 2019, in a booming pre-pandemic economy, the market for secured cards had gotten competitive enough that Amazon launched its own Credit Builder Card that offered rewards on par with its mainstream private-label and open-loop credit cards.

-Even though card-issuing banks and lenders have a lot on their plates in dealing with the economic fallout of the pandemic, the secured credit card market has remained stable and could be poised for positive growth, said Brian Riley, director of card services for Mercator Advisory Group.
+Even though card-issuing institutions and lenders have a lot on their plates in dealing with the economic fallout of the pandemic, the secured credit card market has remained stable and could be poised for positive growth, said Brian Riley, director of card services for Mercator Advisory Group.

 "There are bigger segments to worry about because secured cards at least have balances behind them, so there is limited credit risk," Riley said.
 "Lenders are likely more concerned about your FICO scores under 650 or 680."